 August 2018: Alex Fernandez-Martinez visits from the University of Grenoble.
 Alex is a CNRS Scientist in Grenoble and an expert in neutron and X-ray studies of mineral-water interfaces.

 July 2018: Lynn Zheng visits from Imperial College.
-Lynn will spend three months at Princeton as a visiting student research collaborator (VSRC).
+Lynn will spend three months at Princeton as a visiting student research collaborator.
 Her research focuses on links between the wetting properties of mineral surfaces and the stability of adsorbed water films.

 About our research